comit/sonoff-bridge/Upload.md

 Load the file `sonoff.ino` into the IDE.

-In the Arduino IDE for sonoff select from `Tools Board Generic ESP8266 Module` and set the following options:
+In the Arduino IDE for sonoff select from `Tools Board Generic ESP8266 Module` ( `Tools Board Generic ESP8285 Module` for CH4 version) and set the following options:

 - Upload Using: Serial
 - Flash Mode: DIO